Friedrich482/mooncode/README.md

 This project is the monorepo for MoonCode.
 This is an application to track and get a detailled summary about your coding time, languages, files across any period.

+## Features 🚀

+- Summary of coding time per day, week, month, year,... and any custom period
+- Support for most languages/files extensions
+- Breakdown of coding activity per project
+- Local dashboard to visualize your data, with extensive filters for a more detailed summary
+- All parts (vscode-extension, api, dashboard) of the project can be self-hosted
+- Extension Works offline 🔌

 ### Apps and Packages

 - [`api`](./apps/api): a [Nestjs](https://nestjs.com/) application that powers the `extension` and the `dashboard`